catwalkghost/zeti-front-end/README.md

 * The proxy adds the necessary CORS headers to the responses
 * This allows the browser to accept the cross-origin responses

+### Why CORS is Necessary

+CORS (Cross-Origin Resource Sharing) is a security feature implemented by web browsers that restricts web pages from making requests to a different domain than the one that served the original page.
+This security mechanism helps prevent malicious websites from accessing sensitive data from other websites.

+Without proper CORS headers, the browser blocks JavaScript from accessing responses to cross-origin HTTP requests.
+Since our front-end application is hosted on a different domain than the API server, CORS headers are required to allow this communication.
+The proxy approach used in this application provides a workaround when we don't have control over the API server's CORS configuration.

 This approach enables direct API access without requiring backend changes.

 ## Usage